marci-pires/WikiHadatac/HADatAc-User-Guide.md

 ## 4.2.
 Knowledge Components

 HADatAc's knowledge graph is composed by a collection of ontologies, a knowledge base with many instances of concepts defined in the ontologies, and data values semantically annotated to concepts and their instances.
 [This section](https://github.com/paulopinheiro1234/hadatac/wiki/4.2.-Knowledge-Components) describes these core ontologies, how they are organized, and how their concepts are connected.

+# 5. Metadata Files

-This section describes the three semantic metadata specifications used to describe a study's data content: Semantic Study Design (SSD), Object Access Specification (OAS), and Semantic Data Dictionary (SDD).
+[This section] describes the three semantic metadata specifications used to describe a study's data content: Semantic Study Design (SSD), Object Access Specification (OAS), and Semantic Data Dictionary (SDD).

-## 4.3.
-Semantic Study Design (SSD)

-Semantic metadata is used to build the part of HADatA's knowledge graph in support of a specific study.
-[This section](https://github.com/paulopinheiro1234/hadatac/wiki/4.3.-Semantic-Study-Design-(SSD)) describes Semantic Study Designs.

-## 4.4.
-Semantic Data Dictionary (SDD)

-[This section](https://github.com/paulopinheiro1234/hadatac/wiki/4.4.-Semantic-Data-Dictionary-(SDD)) describes Semantic Data Dictionaries.

-## 4.5.
-Object Access Specification (OAS)

-[This section](https://github.com/paulopinheiro1234/hadatac/wiki/4.5.-Object-Access-Specification-(OAS)) describes Object Access Specifications.

 ***